-There are several cases in which you must document a student's immigration status in a subsequent award year if that student is not confirmed as an eligible noncitizen on the SAR/ISIR.
-For example, a student who presented a Temporary Form I-551 in a prior award year should have received a permanent I-551 by the next year and shouldn't still have a temporary card.
-You should refer the student to USCIS to obtain a permanent I-551 or an updated endorsement on the previous card.
+There are several cases in which you must document a student's immigration status/category in a subsequent award year if that student is not confirmed as an eligible noncitizen on the FAFSA Submission Summary/ISIR.
+For example, a student who presented a Temporary

+Form I-551 in a prior award year should have received a permanent Form I-551 by the next year and shouldn't still have a temporary card.
+You should refer the student to USCIS to obtain a permanent Form I-551 or an updated endorsement on the previous card.

-You must also document the eligible noncitizen status each award year for a conditional permanent resident, a refugee, a Cuban-Haitian entrant, or a person granted asylum.
-Students in any of these categories may have been redesignated to permanent-resident status or may have had their status revoked.
-You will have to send the documents for third-step verification if the student's status isn't confirmed through the DHS match.
-Also note that VAWA prima facie status generally expires after 1 year, and that parolees can potentially become Lawful Permanent Residents if their I-485 is approved.
+You must also document the eligible noncitizen status/category each award year for a conditional permanent resident, a refugee, a Cuban-Haitian entrant, or a person granted asylum.
+Students in any of these categories may have been redesignated to lawful permanent-resident status or may have had their status/category revoked or terminated.
+You will have to send the documents for third-step verification if the student's status or category isn't confirmed through the DHS match.
+Also note that VAWA prima facie status generally expires after 1 year, and that parolees can potentially become Lawful Permanent Residents if their Form I-485 is approved.